Danticipation/InnerTruth/replit.md

 - **AI Memory System**: Asynchronous GPT-4o calls extract, store, and deduplicate facts from conversations and journal entries into a PostgreSQL-based memory system.
 These facts (up to 20 per interaction) are injected into AI prompts to provide personalized responses.
 - **Speech Integration**:
     - **Speech-to-Text (STT)**: Browser-based Web Speech API for real-time voice input (Chrome/Edge).
     - **Text-to-Speech (TTS)**: Eleven Labs integration for natural, high-quality AI voice responses with server-side API calls for security.
-Includes auto-play toggle, visual feedback, and markdown stripping to prevent literal reading of formatting symbols (asterisks, underscores, etc.).
+Includes markdown stripping to prevent literal reading of formatting symbols (asterisks, underscores, etc.).
-    - **Auto-Play Handling**: Browser auto-play restrictions are gracefully handled with a user-friendly prompt when first blocked.
-After user clicks "Enable" once, auto-play works for the entire session.
-Manual speaker buttons always work regardless of browser restrictions.
+    - **Section-Level Playback**: Individual TTS play buttons on each section of personality reflection (archetype, behavioral patterns, strengths, blind spots, etc.) to work within Eleven Labs' 10k character limit.
+Each section can be played independently.
+    - **Journal TTS**: Text-to-speech playback for individual journal entries with speaker button controls.
 - **Conversation Management**: Persistent conversation history with PostgreSQL storage.
 All conversations start with a welcome message saved to the database (not just client state), ensuring data persists across server restarts.
 Three-tier loading priority: stored ID, most recent, new conversation with "New Chat" button.
 - **Journal Management**: Features include saving, editing, and deleting journal entries with ownership verification and automatic AI analysis triggers.
 - **Personality Analysis**: